maxshafer/shafer-research-group/content/home/welcome.md

 <br>

-<p align="justify">We have a commitment to fostering a comfortable, and safe environment for people to perform their best.
+<p align="justify">We have a commitment to fostering a comfortable and safe environment for people to perform their best.
 As a group, we believe in continually educating ourselves and striving towards a more inclusive scientific culture.</p>

 <br>

-<p align="justify">If you are interested in contributing to, working with, or joining the <b>Sleep Evolution Group</b> in any capacity please reach out to <a href="mailto:max.shafer@gmail.com">Prof. Maxwell (Max) Shafer</a>.</p>
+<p align="justify">If you are interested in contributing to, working with, or joining the <b>Sleep Evolution Group</b> in any capacity please reach out to <a href="mailto:max.shafer@gmail.com">Dr. Maxwell (Max) Shafer</a>.</p>